cyber-shah/graphs-paper/Report.md

    - Although Dijkstra and BFS have different time complexities in theory, in practice, they take almost the same time to find the shortest path.
 This is because the time complexity of Dijkstra and BFS is dependent on the number of nodes in the graph.
    - ![compiled](view/graphics/timeComparison.png)
 2. **A star and BFS having the same time complexity in the first case**
    - In the first graph we can see that the time taken by A* and BFS is pretty much the same, even though BFS explored more nodes there.
 This is because BFS is a brute force algorithm and it explores all the nodes in the graph.
-On the other hand, A* is an informed search algorithm and it uses a heuristic function to find the shortest path.
-It is maybe because of the additional complexities of A* that BFS is able to find the shortest path in the same time as A*.
+On the other hand, A* is an informed search algorithm, and it uses a heuristic function to find the shortest path.
+It is maybe because of the additional complexities of A* that BFS is able to find the shortest path at the same time as A*.

 Below is a complied graph of the time taken by the algorithms to find the shortest path in mazes of different sizes and complexities.